fastmachinelearning/hls4ml/docs/extension.rst

             dims = inp.dim_names
             self.add_output_variable(shape, dims)

-A parser for the converter is also required.
+A parser for the Keras to HLS converter is also required.
 This parser reads the attributes of the Keras layer instance and populates a dictionary of attributes for the hls4ml layer.
-It also returns a list of output shapes (one for each output.
+It also returns a list of output shapes (one sjape for each output).
-In this case, there is only a single output with the same shape as the input.
+In this case, there a single output with the same shape as the input.

 .. code-block:: Python